Takakkaw Falls in Yoho • A Guide to Visiting

 Why Should You Visit Takakkaw Falls?

-You should make the trip to Takakkaw Falls (or “Tak” Falls, as locals call it) for many reasons.
-For one, it’s the second-highest waterfall in Canada at 373 meters.
+We highly recommend you add Takakkaw Falls (or “Tak” Falls, as locals call it) to your Yoho itinerary.
+It’s the second-highest waterfall in Canada at 373 meters.
 There are two drops, the main drop being a whopping 254 meters high.

 Yoho National Park is on the traditional territory of the Ktunaxa, Blackfoot, and Cree First Nations.
 The word Yoho comes from the Cree expression for “awe and wonder,” and this stunning park sure does live up to its name.
 The word “Takakkaw” translates to “wonderful” in the Cree language, and there is good reason for that!